+If you select the right paint and calculate the right amount for the project, painting in itself can be an environmentally responsible act.
 Paint protects surfaces of buildings and other materials and considerably extends their service life.
 Furthermore, applying a new coat of paint or varnish to old furniture can give them a new lease of life.
 By making the right choice, you can influence yours and your environment's well-being.

 Ecolabels for paints are based on unbiased research.
-This means by choosing an ecolabeled paint, you can be sure the product affects the environment less than equivalent non-labelled products.
+This means by choosing eco-certified paint, you can be sure the product is sustainable.
 Paints made by European manufacturers are a good choice as EU legislation guides manufacturers towards developing safe products.
 If in doubt, ask a professional to help you choose the right product.

-Selecting the right paint is just as important as calculating the right amount of paint for each project.
 When planning a painting project, think about what you are going to do with the leftover paint.
 Could you use the paint for another project or offer it to friends or family?